dennisalexandr99/Carbonifero/README.md

 `$ vagrant up`

 Voila.

+(Optional) Install Vagrant-Cachier, this will help you save the bandwith if you deploy multiple nodes `$ vagrant plugin install vagrant-cachier`

 ## Security
 If you discover any security related issues, please email ahmad.riyadh.al@faathin.com instead of using the issue tracker.